allen-cell-animated/colorizer-data/documentation/GETTING_STARTED.md

 #### 5. Write the images

-The `ColorizerDatasetWriter` writes images as PNGs with encoded object IDs.
+The `ColorizerDatasetWriter` needs to prepare images for fast visualization by converting them to PNGs with encoded object IDs.
 You can see more about what this looks like and how it works in our [data format documentation](./DATA_FORMAT.md#5-frames).
 As previously noted, all object IDs must be unique too, so this next section will perform three tasks:

 1. Load in the image data from the segmentation images
 2. Remap the object IDs to be unique across all timepoints